-- 3. Transportation investments to accelerate the sale of energy-efficient vehicles beyond what will occur naturally as a result of Canada's Corporate Average Fuel Economy standard.
-The federal regulation which is in line with the US, Europe, Japan and China requires that new vehicles sold in 2025 to be twice as efficient as they are today.
-New Brunswick's goal would be to encourage consumers to purchase energy-efficient vehicles now to keep their operating costs low once the carbon pricing regime takes effect.
-Heavy trucks and transit vehicles should be a priority for programs aimed at more electric options, as well as biofuels.
-The goal here should be to generate an additional 1 million tonnes of reductions by 2030. - 4.
-Waste investments could include methane capture in landfills and wastewater treatment plants, composting programs to reduce future methane emissions from landfills and improved recycling programs to reduce the use of virgin materials in manufacturing. - 5.
-Agriculture investments could be tied to development of farm-management plans that include incentives for methane and fertilizer management (to reduce nitrous oxide emissions), as well as soil conservation through organic and mixed crop practices, as well as riparian zone protection.
+Agriculture investments could be tied to development of farm-management plans that include incentives for methane and fertilizer management (to reduce nitrous oxide emissions), installation of renewable energy, soil conservation through organic and mixed crop practices, as well as riparian zone protection.
 Additional initiatives could include: - a.
 Pasture management, including grazing strategies and mixed forage to reduce methane emissions and increase carbon sequestration and water retention. - b.
 Restore/protect wetlands, riparian buffers, shelterbelts/swales, increase tree cover to improve water quality (less fertilizer/pesticides in water bodies) and mitigate storm water and floods.
 Modify agricultural practices (e.g. pasture management), contributing to water quality improvement and storm water and flood management. - c.
 Mitigation technologies (methane digestors) and renewables (wind and solar) on agricultural lands.
-Biofuel development should avoid compromising food security by focusing on marginal lands and include a climate cost-benefit analysis to yield high-efficiency/high-value biofuels (e.g., limiting water and energy resource inputs, minimizing loss in energy conversion, etc.). - d.
-Increase understanding of, support for, and access to new markets (e.g. organic, foreign, and domestic). - 6.
-Forestry operations already rely extensively on biofuels, but forestry operation vehicles and equipment could operate on biofuels.
-Changes to harvesting practices to better protect soil combined with increased silviculture, including of hardwoods, would diversify our forests making them more resilient to climate change and generating an increase in carbon http://www.statcan.gc.ca/tables-tableaux/sum-som/l01/cst01/econ58a-eng.htm capture capacity through photosynthesis.
+Biofuel development should avoid compromising food security by focusing on marginal lands and include a climate cost-benefit analysis to yield high-efficiency/high-value biofuels (e.g. limiting water and energy resource inputs, minimizing loss in energy conversion, etc.). - d.
+Increase understanding of, support for, and access to new markets (e.g. organic, foreign, and domestic).

+The New Brunswick forest industry already relies extensively on biofuels for processing forest products like paper and lumber, but biofuels can also be used in other forest operations, including heavy equipment and vehicles.
+Changes to harvesting practices to better protect soil, combined with increased silviculture, including of hardwoods, would diversify our forests making them more resilient to climate change and generating an increase in carbon capture capacity through photosynthesis.
 A combination of reducing emissions and increasing soil and forest sequestration, as well as actions in the waste and agriculture sectors could generate a further 500,000 tonne contribution to our provincial greenhouse gas target for 2030.

+A Climate Action Plan for New Brunswick

+PART 3.
+Provincial Policy Package